enygma/xacmlphp/README.md

-Oasisphp
+Xacml-php
 ==========================
-The Oasisphp library is an implementation of the OASIS/XACML standard for Policy-based authorization.
+The Xacml-php library is an implementation of the OASIS/XACML standard for Policy-based authorization.
 It's a work in progress, but the basic concepts are there.

 ## The OASIS Standard